AVR-LibC 2.3.0

 283/**

-284 Stream that will be used as an input stream by the simplified
+284 Stream that will be used as an output stream by the simplified

 285 functions that don't take a \c stream argument.